RepRapLtd/AnalogueNeuralNet/README.md

-# OpticalNeuralNet
+# AnalogueNeuralNet
-Project to make a photonic neural network using photochromic material for the synaptic weighting adjustments
+Project to make a photonic or analog electronic neural network using photochromic material for the synaptic weighting adjustments or Analogue sum and difference op amps.